-15. Established by the late Canon C. H. Wallace of Bristol, England, in memory of his father, Charles Hill Wallace, barrister of Lincoln's Inn, who graduated at King's College in 1823, and died in England in 1845.
-Subject 1939-40-Galatians, Ephesians.
-Philippians, Colossians.
-Application to be made to the office by March 1st.
+16. Established by the late Canon C. H. Wallace of Bristol, England, in memory of his father, Charles Hill Wallace, barrister of Lincoln's Inn, who graduated at King's College in 1823, and died in England in 1845.
+Subject 1938-40-I and II Corinthians.

-The McCawley Classical Scholarship.
+The McCawley Classical Scholarship. (\$35.)

-16. Established as a testimonial to the Rev. G. McCawley, D.D., on his retirement from the office of President.
+17. Established as a testimonial to the Rev. G. McCawley, D. D., on his retirement from the office of President.

 Open to matriculated undergraduates who have completed their first year of residence.

-The McCawley Hebrew Prize.
+The McCawley Hebrew Prize. (\$40.)

-17. Open to all members of the University who are below the standing of M.A., and who have not already gained the first premium in Hebrew.
+18. Open to all members of the University who are below the standing of M. A., and who have not already gained the first premium in Hebrew.

-This prize is given out of the interest of a Trust Fund, the gift of the Rev. George McCawley, D.D., in the hands of the Society for the Propagation of the Gospel in Foreign Parts.
+This prize is given out of the interest of a Trust Fund, the gift of the Rev. George McCawley, D. D., in the hands of the Society for the Propagation of the Gospel in Foreign Parts.